Tired of alarmist global warming propaganda? Learn what science really has to say about the issue. Purchase your copies of our documentaries today.

-Over two decades ago, Idso (1986) published a small item in Nature advancing the idea that the aerial fertilization effect of the CO2 that is liberated by the burning of coal, gas and oil was destined to dramatically enhance the productivity of earth's vegetation.
-In fact, in a little book he had published four years earlier (Idso, 1982), he had predicted that "CO2 effects on both the managed and unmanaged biosphere will be overwhelmingly positive," if not "mind-boggling."
-And in a monograph based on a lecture he gave nine years later (Idso, 1995), he said that "we appear to be experiencing the initial stages of what could truly be called a rebirth of the biosphere, the beginnings of a biological rejuvenation that is without precedent in all of human history."
-Consequently, and in light of the fact that Idso's worldview is the exact opposite of the apocalyptic vision promoted by climate alarmists, it is instructive to periodically check to see what real-world observations reveal about the matter; and in this brief summary we do so for the continent of Africa.
+Nearly three decades ago, Idso (1986) published a small item in Nature that advanced the idea that the aerial fertilization effect of the CO2 that is liberated by the burning of coal, gas and oil was destined to dramatically enhance the productivity of Earth's vegetation.
+In fact, in a book he had published four years earlier (Idso, 1982), he had predicted that "CO2 effects on both the managed and unmanaged biosphere will be overwhelmingly positive," if not "mind-boggling."
+And in a monograph based on a lecture he gave a few years later (Idso, 1995), he said that "we appear to be experiencing the initial stages of what could truly be called a rebirth of the biosphere, the beginnings of a biological rejuvenation that is without precedent in all of human history."
+Consequently, and in light of the fact that such a worldview is the exact opposite of the apocalyptic vision promoted by climate alarmists, it is instructive to see what others have discovered and published about the matter; and in this summary we report such information for the continent of Africa.

-Pearce began his eye-opening article by stating that "the southern Saharan desert is in retreat, making farming viable again in what were some of the most arid parts of Africa," noting that "Burkina Faso, one of the West African countries devastated by drought and advancing deserts 20 years ago, is growing so much greener that families who fled to wetter coastal regions are starting to go home."
+Beginning with a 2002 New Scientist article by Fred Pearce entitled "Africa's deserts are in 'spectacular' retreat," evidence is presented of vegetation reclaiming great tracts of barren land across the entire southern edge of the Sahara.
+According to the author, "the southern Saharan desert is in retreat, making farming viable again in what were some of the most arid parts of Africa."
+In addition, he states that "Burkina Faso, one of the West African countries devastated by drought and advancing deserts 20 years ago, is growing so much greener that families who fled to wetter coastal regions are starting to go home."

 And the good news was not confined to Burkina Faso.
 "Vegetation," according to Pearce, "is ousting sand across a swathe of land stretching from Mauritania on the shores of the Atlantic to Eritrea 6000 kilometers away on the Red Sea coast."
 What is more, besides being widespread in space, the greening was widespread in time, having been happening since at least the mid-1980s.